-Helsinki Open Waves (HOW) is a translingual non-profit, community strength art platform that provides rent-free space and tools for all languages where people can create for themselves, and represent themselves with their own languages and cultures in order to contribute to a more diverse society without borders.
-Within this platform, we explore, rethink, and reimagine new ways for a translingual society to challenge the hegemony of monolingualism.
+Helsinki Open Waves (HOW) is a translingual non-profit, community-driven art platform that provides rent-free space and tools where people can create and represent themselves with their own languages and cultures in order to contribute to a more diverse society without borders.
+Within this platform, we explore and reimagine new ways for a translingual society to challenge the hegemony of monolingualism.

 “Humanity today is facing a massive extinction: languages are disappearing at an unprecedented pace.
 And when that happens, a unique vision of the world is lost.
 With every language that dies we lose an enormous cultural heritage; the understanding of how humans relate to the world around us; scientific, medical, and botanical knowledge; and most importantly, we lose the expression of communities’ humor, love, and life.
 In short, we lose the testimony of centuries of life.”
 Endangered Languages Project